e-sites/Jsend/README.md

 Please note that, to maintain 'chainability', you'll need to return the `this` context at the end of your function.

 ## PHP entrypoint
 In our repo we have included a single entrypoint named `xhr.php`, all communication will go through this file.
-As long as you return valid JSON that is compliant with the Jsend spec, you're good.
+Inside this file we just use a simple `switch` statement to handle the different scenario's.
+Now, it doesn't really matter how simple (or complex) this code is.
+As long as you return valid JSON (i.e. compliant with the Jsend spec), you're good to go.

 ## Roadmap
+At the moment we

 * more unit tests
 * write more documentation
 * add more demo's (e.g. how to handle errors et cetera)